getcarina/getcarina.com/_tutorials/070-troubleshooting.md

 ### nsenter: Failed to open ns file /proc/xxxxxx/ns for ns ipc: Permission denied

-If you run `docker exec` on a container that runs a process that exits, you an error message.
+If you run `docker exec` on a container that runs a process that exits, you get an error message.
 For example:

 ```bash
 $ docker run --name test -e MYSQL_ROOT_PASSWORD=password -d mysql